Grifols: Strategic Alliances

 Grifols has pursued public-private alliances around the world.
 In 2020, Grifols signed an agreement with Egypt’s National Service Projects Organization to establish Grifols Egypt for Plasma Derivatives, a joint venture building the first integrated platform for sourcing and producing plasma medicines in Africa and the Middle East.
 This was followed by a long-term agreement with Canadian Blood Services in 2022, to help accelerate immunoglobulin self-sufficiency in Canada.
 Grifols also sought to strengthen and enhance China’s healthcare system by entering into a strategic alliance with Haier Group in late 2023 to further develop the Chinese plasma market, building on a strategic alliance it had established with Shanghai RAAS, a leading Chinese company in the plasma-derivatives sector, in 2020.

 Between January and March 2024, short seller fund Gotham City Research published several reports questioning Grifols financial accounting.
 In January 2024, following the first of such reports, Grifols filed a lawsuit against the short seller for making “false and misleading statements”.
 In February 2024, Grifols rejected what it considered were Gotham's "malicious, false and misleading insinuations" that had the "sole objective of destabilising Grifols and causing doubts amongst institutional investors".
 In April 2024, Grifols announced it was bringing in independent directors to improve its governance.
 In July 2024, the Grifols family and Canadian fund Brookfield agreed to evaluate a possible joint takeover bid for the company with the intent to delist it from the Nasdaq and the Bolsa de Madrid stock exchanges.
 In November of this year, Grifols announced that takeover talks with Brookfield terminated and Spain’s High Court also announced that it had opened a probe into U.S.-based short seller Gotham City Research for the possible violation of market and consumer protection laws.

 Main products

-Grifols is one of the major world supplier of IVIG, albumin, Factor VIII and other plasma-derived products.
+Grifols is a global supplier of IVIG, albumin, Factor VIII and other plasma-derived products.
 The therapies Grifols produces include: